 We piled food onto our plates then settled into a large dining tent with a fire to keep us warm.
 The edge of the tent was lined with layers of cushions for seating and inside the walls it was surprisingly warm.
 Everyone sat in silence except for the stray comment and the sound of forks scraping against plates.

 What a pleasant surprise this was.
 Relying on a generator goes to show just how much we value our electricity and wifi back at home.
 All we need to do is simply flick a switch or turn our phones on, and it’s working.
 If we ever have a problem with any of it, there are electricians at hand most of the day ready to come and fix it (click here if you are needing one right now!)
 Of course, we have to pay for our electricity and things like that, but it is so worth it.
-And remember that a diesel generator won’t be cheap to run.
+And remember that a petrol generator won’t be cheap to run.
 Plus, if we want to look for cheaper rates, it’s as easy as looking at something like these Green Mountain Energy plans to learn more about what they offer, and how we can pay less money, which is a bonus in itself.
 We really do have it easy, and we don’t even think about how people who don’t have this cope day-to-day.
 But as long as they had access to their generator, it looked like they managed relatively well.

 Back in the large tent with the fire, some of the Bedouin men walked around silently serving us sweet sage tea straight from a large iron pot.
 They brought out a few pipes and sisha.
 As the tent filled up with smoke from the hookah and the fire, some drifted off to sleep atop the piles of cushions.